Is Bankruptcy the Answer?

 - Restitution obligation issued under Title 18 of the U.S. Code

-- In a case under Chapter 11 and 13 a debtor does not receive a discharge until the plan payments have been completed unless the debtor is entitled to a hardship discharge.
+- In a case under chapters 11 and 13, a debtor does not receive a discharge until the plan payments have been completed unless the debtor is entitled to a hardship discharge

 Q: How often can a debtor receive a discharge?